Toucaan/toucaan.docs/docs/fundamentals/router.md

 1. https://raw.githubusercontent.com/Toucaan/toucaan/master/toucaan/router/portrait.css
 2. https://raw.githubusercontent.com/Toucaan/toucaan/master/toucaan/router/landscape.css

-Or if you have `git` installed, you can clone the official Toucaan repository and copy the files from there:
+Or if you have `git` installed, you can add the official Toucaan submoduleto your project without worrying about each file separately.

 ```bash
 cp -R ./cloned/toucaan/router/* ./your/project/toucaan/router/